 ATLE gives points for a number of activities to strengthen not only the individual teacher, but the teaching community at large.
 Engagement with other teachers and reflection on that engagement will improve one’s teaching over the long term.
 Here is the list of activities and their point values:

-ATLE hosts six lunch events a year.
-They are announced on FACFOCUS and through our ATLE participant list.
+ATLE hosts a series lunch events each year.
+They are announced via FACFOCUS and through our ATLE participant list.
 Simply RSVP and participate.

 We regularly ask our best UALR faculty to present at ATLE lunches and other events.